dfreniche/ocp-java8-notes/8 - IO.md

 - `System.in` is a `java.io.BufferedInputStream`
     - raw stream of bytes
 - to read from it, we need an `InputStreamReader`
-- this reads a _stream_ of bytes, one at a time.
-We need to read complete lines!

 ```java
 InputStreamReader in = new InputStreamReader(System.in);